 Why high credit score is better

-You get better APR on credit cards, loans and mortgages if your credit score is excellent.
+You get better APR on credit cards, loans, and mortgages if your credit score is excellent.
 Simply more offers come your way when you have excellent credit score (minimum 740)

 Your insurance premium gets reduced when you have excellent credit score

-Many employers check employee credit score before offering job, to judge their sense of responsibility towards duty.
+Many employers check employee credit score before offering a job, to judge their sense of responsibility towards duty.

 Housing societies and land lords inquire credit score check your financial health and to determine if you can pay the rent every month.

 When there is a need for money, you are unlikely to be rejected when you have good credit score